 - use antiseptic solution

-- seek rapid medical advice regarding the prevention of rabies, tetanus, and bacterial infection
+- get urgent medical advice about preventing rabies, tetanus, and bacterial infection.

 Consular services and infectious diseases